 - pinch course sea salt

-In a tall glass, run a cut lime around the rim, pour Tagin on a plate, and salt the rim of the glasses.
+- Pour Tagin chile seasoning on a small plate, and salt the rim of the glasses.

-Mix well, add ice, tilt glass slightly and slowly pour beer into glass, stir gently to prevent fizzing.
+- Mix well, add ice and leave plenty of room to tilt the glass slightly and slowly pour beer in, and stir gently to prevent fizzing.

 - Adjust seasonings as you prefer, more hot sauce etc.

 What Makes An Authentic Michelada?

 - Maggi sauce* - I found Maggi sauce in the Latino section of my regular grocery store.